localvoid/ivi/documentation/advanced/optimization-hints.md

 When sync algorithms traverses through virtual dom trees and finds components, it will update them only when they are dirty.
 Component becomes dirty when props are changed `isPropsChanged`, context is updated and component is using context in `render` method or component is invalidated with `invalidate()` method.
-By default, `isPropsChanged` method is always returns `true`, so whenever props are passed to component, it becomes dirty and will be updated.
+By default, all props are checked for changes by their identity.

 ## isPropsChanged